dansmyers/IntroToCS/Activities/6-Stepwise_Refinement.md

 The top-level game-playing function is called `main`.
 It contains some lines to initialize the player symbol, which we'll use to keep track of whose turn it is, and then steps inside the main game loop.
 The following sections will write functions to implement each of the game steps.

 ## Declare the Board
 The top of the file has a place to declare the board data structure.
-Here's the strategy:

-- Let each board position be a number 1 to 9.
+Let each board position be a number 1 to 9.
 ```
   1  |  2  |  3
 -----------------